wp-pro-club/worker/readme.txt

 These solutions are simple A-B cloning solutions that tend to break in critical moments.
 ManageWP does it more intelligently.
 We first upload the backup archive to a cloud infrastructure that we control, and then we transfer it to the destination website.
 This effectively compartmentalizes the process into two separate steps, making the whole cloning experience much more robust and stress free.

-= Does ManageWP work with caching plugins like W3 Total Cache or WP Super Cache =

-Yes.

-= Does ManageWP work with all popular plugins like WordPress SEO by Yoast, WPTouch, Google XML Sitemaps, NextGEN Gallery, Contact Form 7, WooCommerce, iThemes Security, WordPres importer, Wordfence Security and others? =

-Yes.
-In most cases where there are conflicts we document them on our [known issues](https://managewp.com/user-guide/known-issues) page.

 Got more questions?
 [Contact us!](http://managewp.com/contact "ManageWP Contact")